rubin-in2p3/qserv-ingest-schema/README.md

-# qserv-dataloader
+# Qserv ingest schema

-Configuration files and utilities related to the qserv database instance at CC-IN2P3
+This repository contains schema configuration related to the qserv database instance at CC-IN2P3.

-There are only 5 relevant directories in /sps/lsst/groups/qserv/dataloader :
+There are 5 relevant catalogs available at CC-IN2P3 (under `/sps/lsst/groups/qserv/dataloader/stable`):

 - cosmoDC2_v1.1.4_image
 - dc2_dr6_object_v2
 - dc2_object_run2_2i_dr6_wfd
 - dp01_dc2_catalogs
 - skysim5000_v1.1.1

-## Procedure (Draft)
+The schema configurations  in this repository are covering these catalogs.

-The schemas need to be unambiguously identified and synchronised with the qserv ingest release.
+## Repository structure

-The repository structure should be as:
+The repository structure is the follow:

 ```
 ├── README.md